 For a “Balanced & Stable” Strategy: The Czech Republic provides a middle ground.
 It combines a highly capable workforce and excellent infrastructure with costs that are still well below German levels, making it ideal for investors who value stability and proven industrial performance.

 Experience from J.v.G.
-Technology GmbH’s turnkey projects shows that successful location analysis always involves a detailed feasibility study that models these labor costs against projected output and quality targets.
+Technology GmbH’s turnkey projects confirms that successful location analysis always involves a detailed feasibility study that models these labor costs against projected output and quality targets.

 Frequently Asked Questions (FAQ)